 However monitoring whether a household's expenditure on water and sanitation exceeds a specific proportion of their income on any particular day, month or year is not easily done, given the precarious incomes of many low-income households, and the many costs of water and sanitation services in informal settlements, where affordability concerns are most acute.
-Processes for nd monitoring the affordability must examine the full service 0 of water and sanitation provision, including pit-emptying or ntials. water treatment, where this is necessary. ople Further work must be done to improve the options for vhich monitoring affordability adequately for these households. efore The WASHCost programme of the International Centre 2 for Water and Sanitation (IRC) monitors the 'life-cycle costs' of delivering water and sanitation services in four ity countries, in an attempt to highlight particular issues such as for maintenance, operation and rehabilitation costs that States must consider in assessing the affordability of different are service options.
-20 States must monitor affordability of water and sanitation service provision through focused studies that examine income levels in different settlements, considering all costs relating to access to water and sanitation, including hygiene and menstrual hygiene requirements.
+Processes for monitoring the affordability must examine the full service of water and sanitation provision, including pit-emptying or water treatment, where this is necessary.

+Further work must be done to improve the options for monitoring affordability adequately for these households.
+The WASHCost programme of the International Research Centre (IRC) monitors the 'life-cycle costs' of delivering water and sanitation services in four countries, in an attempt to highlight particular issues such as maintenance, operation and rehabilitation costs that States must consider in assessing the affordability of different service options.

+States must monitor affordability of water and sanitation service provision through focused studies that examine income levels in different settlements, considering all costs relating to access to water and sanitation, including hygiene and menstrual hygiene requirements.

+2.6.
 Monitoring acceptability: challenges and solutions